picandocodigo/List-Category-Posts/README.md

 computer.

 Fork the repo, clone it locally and do `vagrant up`.
-You'll have a WordPress instance running on http://127.0.0.1:8080/wordpress/.
+You'll have a WordPress instance running on http://127.0.0.1:8080/.

-Install WordPress from that URL with this information:
+WordPress is installed with this information:

  * Database Name: `wordpress`
  * User Name: `wordpressuser`
  * Password: `wordpresspass`

+You can access the admin dashboard with the following credentials:

+ * Admin user: `adminuser`
+ * Admin password: `adminpass`

 Activate the plugin on
 http://127.0.0.1:8080/wordpress/wp-admin/plugins.php.